 One way to create a new plant identical to the parent plant is to take a piece of the plant, known as a cutting, and grow another plant.
-Popular ways to make new plants is from root cuttings, stem cutting and leaf cuttings—often using a root hormone.
-So what is rooting hormone?
+Popular ways to make new plants are from root cuttings, stem cutting, and leaf cuttings—often using a rooting hormone.
+So what is a rooting hormone?
 Keep reading to find out this answer as well as how to use rooting hormones.

 What is Rooting Hormone?

 When propagating plants using a stem cutting, it is often helpful to use a root-stimulating hormone.
 Rooting hormone will increase the chance of successful plant rooting in most cases.
 When rooting hormones are used, the root will generally develop quickly and be of higher quality than when plant-rooting hormones are not used.

 While there are many plants that root freely on their own, using a root hormone makes the task of propagating difficult plants much easier.
 Some plants, such as ivy, will even form roots in water, but these roots are never as strong as those that are rooted in soil using a rooting hormone.

 Where Can You Buy Root Hormone?

 Plant rooting hormones come in a few different forms; the powdered is the easiest to work with.
 All types of rooting hormones are available from online garden sites or at most garden supply stores.

 Successful propagation always begins with a fresh and clean cut.
 Remove leaves from your cutting before starting the rooting process.
 Place a little bit of the rooting hormone in a clean container.